DeNA/mobilize-base/README.md

 <a name='section_Start_Start_Jobtracker'></a>
 ### Start Jobtracker

-Once the Resque workers are running, and you have at least one Requestor set up, it's time to start the Jobtracker:
+Once the Resque workers are running, and you have at least one User set up, it's time to start the Jobtracker:

 ``` ruby
 > Jobtracker.start
 ```

-The Jobtracker will automatically enqueue any Requestors that have not been processed in the requestor_refresh period defined in the jobtracker.yml, and create their Runners if they do not exist.
+The Jobtracker will automatically enqueue any Users that have not been processed in the requestor_refresh period defined in the jobtracker.yml, and create their Runners if they do not exist.
 You can see this process on your Resque UI and in the log file.